Best eulogies ever written for sister

 Eulogy for My Sister (Sophia): A Time Capsule of Her Life

-When we think about the lives of those we’ve loved and lost, it’s often through the memories they leave behind—the moments, the conversations, and the objects that remind us of who they were.
-Today, I’d like to imagine a time capsule for my sister Sophia, filled with things that represent the life she lived, the values she held dear, and the legacy she leaves behind.
+When we think about loved ones we’ve lost, it’s often through the memories and mementos they leave behind.
+Today, I’d like to imagine a time capsule for my sister Sophia, filled with items that tell her story.

 Item 1: Her Camera